zm08-creator/Agile/README.md

 # Agile_Assignment_Code
-Code amd explanations for the agile assignment group project
+Code and explanations for the agile assignment group project